 Shortly after 1000 Eastern Daylight-saving Time, the officer of the watch (third mate) began to complete the ship’s bridge arrival checklist in preparation for arrival at Devonport.
 This included checks of the bridge equipment and other machinery.
-By about 1020, most of the checks in the bridge arrival checklist had been completed, including checks of the ship’s steering gear, whistle and very high frequency (VHF) radios.
-At about 1045, the master came to the bridge and, shortly after, took over the conduct of the ship.
+By about 1020, most of the checks in the bridge arrival checklist had been completed, including checks of the ship’s steering gear, whistle, and very high frequency (VHF) radios.
 By 1050, the deck crew reported that the ship’s anchors had been unsecured and made ready for use.
+Shortly after, the third mate began reducing the ship’s sea speed using the main engine slow down program.
+At about the same time, the master came to the bridge and, shortly after, took over the conduct of the ship.
+At about 1055, the master moved the main engine telegraph from ‘navigation ahead’ to manoeuvring ‘full ahead’.

 Source: Australian Hydrographic Office, annotated by the ATSB using electronically recorded data